Ottawa Comiccon

 The Ottawa Comiccon is a fan convention with a focus on comics, sci-fi, horror, anime, and games.
 It is a spin-off of the Montreal Comiccon.
 It was launched in 2012.
 The event features comic books, toys, games, science-fiction, horror, anime, non-sport cards, and collectibles.
-It is held at the EY Centre convention center in Ottawa, taking place in May and lasting three days.
+It is held at the EY Centre convention centre in Ottawa, taking place in May and lasting three days.
 The organizers of the Ottawa Comiccon primarily come from the Montreal Comiccon organization.

 The event features special guests, artists, exhibitors and special contests.
 The audience includes people of all ages.
 The first edition, in 2012, featured guests such as William Shatner (of Star Trek), and other special guests.

 The fan convention contains multi-genre content.
-While sharing common traits with San Diego's Comic-Con International and Toronto's Fan Expo Canada, the Ottawa Comiccon differentiates itself by being a much smaller venue.
+While sharing common traits with San Diego Comic-Con and Toronto's Fan Expo Canada, the Ottawa Comiccon differentiates itself by being a much smaller venue.

 Programming

 As with most other comics conventions, the Ottawa Comiccon offers a select range of activities, exhibits, and other attractions.
 Comiccon's programming consists of a large dealers' area, an Artists' Alley, a costume contest, a trading-card games area and guest panels.
 Guest photo sessions, Masquerade, and structured autograph line-up barriers have been in place since the first edition.